dewan-ahmed/appsody-actions/README.md

 Get the latest version from [openJDK](https://jdk.java.net).

 During the writing of this tutorial, version 13.0.1 is the latest.
-Update the following code <!--EM: where?--> to the jdk version you're using.
+You can replace the jdk version in the following block of code with the version you're using.

 ```
 wget https://download.java.net/java/GA/jdk13.0.1/cec27d702aa74d5a8630c65ae61e4305/9/GPL/openjdk-13.0.1_linux-x64_bin.tar.gz